ariary/HTTPCustomHouse/README.md

 **Why That?**

 * To learn
-* Be able to solve challenge from CLi enable us to script resolution, automate exploit etc ...
+* Be able to solve challenge from CLi helps us to script resolution, automate exploit etc ...
 * `curl`, go http client, `ncat`, `openssl s_client` aren't fully satisfying especially when dealing with "malformed http request"

 **Real example:**